-The submission section is where you can enter your answers or add the content that the assignment requires.
+The submission section is where you can enter your answers or add the content (image, code or external link) that the assignment requires.
 If at any point you want to save your assignment, and return to it at a later time, click on Save Draft at the bottom left hand of the page.
 What you have completed thus far will be saved.

 If you have saved your submission as a draft and haven’t submitted it yet, you can return to it at anytime by clicking on Submission at the top.

-If your assignment is finished and you’re ready to submit it to the instructor then click on Submit at the bottom left of the page.
-Please note: once your assignment has been submitted it cannot be edited.
+If your assignment is finished and you’re ready to submit it to the instructor, click on Submit at the bottom left of the page.

 To advance from the submission page to the instructor’s example, click on Instructor Example at the top of the page.
 If you need to review the instructions again, however, then simply click on Instructions at the top left.

-On the Instructor Example page you can review the answers or solution the instructor has posted, and compare it to your own.
+On the Instructor Example page, you can review the instructor’s answers or solutions and compare them to your own.